ThatCosmicStorm/Quartz/formal-grammar.md

 ### Augmented EBNF

 - The grammar is structured using an augmented form of extended Backus-Naur form (EBNF), a common syntax used for context-free grammar.
-- The EBNF rules are defined below, using `...` to denote contents:
+- My augmented EBNF rules are defined below, using `...` to denote contents:

 | Symbol | Definition |
 | - | - |